shocky0424/rtd-tutorial/docs/source/index.rst

 TripleFrictionPendulumX Element
 ^^^^^^^^^^^^^^^^

-This command is used to construct the TripleFrictionPendulumX element [KimConstantinou2022]_ [KimConstantinou2023a]_ object, which is the extension of the TripleFrictionPendulum element [DaoEtAl2013]_.
+This command is used to construct the TripleFrictionPendulumX element [KimConstantinou2022]_ [KimConstantinou2023]_ object, which is an extension of the TripleFrictionPendulum element [DaoEtAl2013]_ capable of accounting for heating effects on the frictional behavior of triple Friction Pendulum isolators.
 The horizontal behavior of the element is achieved by the series model, which consists of properly combined hysteretic/frictional and multidirectional gap elements.

-Two main modifications in the TripleFrictionPendulumX element include that 1) displacement and velocity of the top of the bearing with respect to its bottom computed by the element are partitioned into components at each sliding surface and 2) the factorized friction model used in OpenSees element FPBearingPTV [KumarEtAl2015]_ is implemented to account for the effects of pressure, velocity and frictional heating on the friction coefficients at each sliding surfaces calculated by means of the partitioned displacements and velocities.
-The friction coefficient is given by equations (1) to (4) in which :math:`\mu_{ref}` is the reference high speed coefficient of friction at the initial time :math:`t = 0`, initial temperature :math:`T_{0} = 20℃` and initial pressure :math:`p_{0}`, :math:`a` is velocity rate parameter :math:`(= 100s/m)`, :math:`p` is the apparent pressure, and :math:`v` is the amplitude of the velocity.
+Three main modifications in the TripleFrictionPendulumX element include: 1) computation of the displacement and velocity histories at each of the four sliding interfaces of the isolator, 2) computation of the temperature history at each sliding interface, and 3) accounting for the dependency of the coefficient of friction on the instantaneous temperature at each sliding interface.
+The factorized friction model used in OpenSees element FPBearingPTV [KumarEtAl2015]_ is used to account for the effects of pressure, velocity, and temperature on the friction coefficients at each sliding surfaces, with the latter effect expanded to include more possible friction-temperature laws.
+In OpenSees element FPBearingPTV, the friction coefficient is given by equations (1) to (4) in which :math:`\mu_{ref}` is the reference high speed coefficient of friction at the initial time :math:`t = 0`, initial temperature :math:`T_{0} = 20℃` and initial pressure :math:`p_{0}`, :math:`a` is velocity rate parameter :math:`(= 100s/m)`, :math:`p` is the apparent pressure, and :math:`v` is the amplitude of the velocity.

 .. math::